streamingfast/substreams/docs/tutorials/rust/option.md

     }
 }
 ```
-1. Given a user identifier, return the corresponding username if exists.
+1. Given a user identifier, return the corresponding username if it exists.
 2. If `id == 1`, then a `Some` struct containing the string is returned.
 3. If `id == 2`, then a `Some` struct containing the string is returned.
-4. If `id` does not match with any of the provided integers, then a `None` struct is returned.
+4. If `id` does not match with any of the provided identifiers, then a `None` struct is returned.

 ## Using Options